BestGuide is reader supported and may earn affiliate commission. Learn More.

 • Austrian Gold Philharmonic Coins (.9999 purity)

-Goldco also offers “exclusive” coins — products with limited-edition or collector designations that carry higher dealer premiums than standard bullion.
-These are legally IRA-eligible but command markups above spot price.
+Goldco also offers “exclusive” coins, which are products with limited-edition or collector designations that carry higher dealer premiums than standard bullion.
+These are legally IRA-eligible but command markups above the spot price.
 Investors evaluating Goldco precious metals pricing should distinguish between standard bullion and exclusive coins, as the premium structure differs significantly between the two categories.

 How Goldco Works